bibibobo13/FlowNodes/README.md

 ---

+## 💎 Support the Project
+If you like my journey or the app, you can support me with a donation in **TON** cryptocurrency.
+Every bit of support helps me learn more and build even cooler projects!

+**TON Address:** `UQDgXMkhgn2OQYxdQREt4YdBddSwMim-c14dD_QLBdBXvB-j`

+---
+*Built with logic, stoicism, and a lot of Rust.*

 > *"The impediment to action advances action.
 What stands in the way becomes the way."*
 > — **Marcus Aurelius**